morays-community/morays-doc/docs/pyOASIS_NEMO.md

 # PyOASIS with NEMO

-Quick guide to compile NEMO with OASIS_V5.0 and use the Python API.
+Quick guide to compile NEMO with deployed OASIS_V5.0 (compulsory) Python API.

 **WARNING**: This tutorial is done considering NEMO_V4.2.1, which officially does not support OASIS_V5.0.